EnigmaCurry/blog.rymcg.tech/content/blog/k3s/k3s-01-setup.md

 tags: ['k3s']
 ---

+This is the first post in the K3s series, [read the introduction first](/tags/k3s).

 ## Prepare your workstation

 When working with kubernetes, you should resist the urge to directly login into